SuzanneHuldt/phrasee_test/README.md

 - run ``node index.js``

 - go to localhost:8080
-- the interface with the algorithm is from the url only: please enter the required post id in the form localhost:8080/id
+- the interface with the algorithm is from the url: please enter the required post id in the form localhost:8080/id
 - the program will print the grouped notifications to the browser